gqmaguirejr/Canvas-tools/README.md

 ```

+### Output
-Output: Outputs a web page with various indexes.
+Outputs a web page with various indexes.

 You can iterate creating the index and uploading to optimize what is indexed and how it is indexed.
 When you edit the HTML files in /tmp/testdik1552 - remember to update the actual web page in the Canvas course.
 A convenient way to do this is to edit the course page and select the HTML view and paste in the contents of the edited HTML file.